glyphrider/sobriety/README.md

 ## Requirements

 1. Generate a visual representation of a sobriety coin with roman numerals
-2. Display the number of day of continuous sobriety (_how many twenty-four-hourses_)
+2. Display the number of days of continuous sobriety (_how many twenty-four-hourses_)

 ## Implementation